 Eyeliners are perhaps the thing that would instigate many people to step on to the magical makeup journey.
 They’ve been used to great effect in movies, dramas, and some iconic Hollywood celebrities just wouldn’t look the same without them.

 While eyeliners aren’t as daunting to try out as eyeshadows and mascaras can be, it is certainly difficult to do them nicely.
 Everyone could probably draw a line above their eyelashes, but can everyone really say that they knew how to apply eyeliner?

-To help your eye makeup achieve the best that it could, we’ve put together this tutorial – based on tips we’ve picked up from makeup artists Beautifymeeh and Tina Yong, that will teach you exactly how to draw eyeliner, and how you can make it work the best for you.
+To help your eye makeup achieve the best that it could, we’ve put together this tutorial – based on tips we’ve picked up from makeup artists Beautifymeeh and Tina Yong, that will teach you exactly how to draw eyeliner as a beginner, and how you can make it work the best for you.

 Eyeliners can be broadly categorised into three categories: pencil, gel, and liquid.
 We won’t say one is better than the other; it’s really about what you prefer, and what look you’re trying to create.

 Pencil eyeliners are generally preferred if you’re going for a more natural, blended-out look with vague edges.
 They also come in waterproof formulas that will be useful if you have watery eyes, or if you’re trying to tightline on your upper or lower eyelid.

 Though there are still some pencil eyeliners that require sharpening, many of them are mechanical now.
 Just twist up and draw on, anytime and anywhere!